Form 5695 instructions: How to claim the solar tax credit before it expires

 Form 5695 is the official IRS tax form you must use to claim the federal solar tax credit when you file your taxes.
 You can download a copy of Form 5695 (PDF) on the IRS website.
 The form is updated every year, so make sure you use the most recent version available.

-What’s new on Form 5695 this year is the ability to claim credit for qualified battery storage technology.
-As long your costs for installing battery storage were incurred after Dec.
+You can also claim the tax credit for qualified battery storage technology using Form 5695.
+As long as your costs for installing battery storage were incurred after Dec.
 31, 2022, they are eligible to qualify for the ITC.
+If you purchased your battery a few years ago, but didn't realize you could claim the tax credit, you can retroactively apply for it.

 Claiming the ITC is easy.
 To get started, you'll first need your standard IRS 1040 Form, IRS Form 5695, "Residential Energy Credits," and the instructions for Form 5695.
 The purpose of Form 5695 is to validate your qualification for renewable energy credits.